bravetechnologycoop/BraveButtons/README.md

 1. run `npx eslint .`

-# How to set up the network monitor on a raspberry pi:
+# How to set up a generic Raspberry Pi environment (for a Brave Hub or the pairing tool):

-- format the SD card
-- use Etcher to flash the SD card with Raspbian Stretch
+1. use Balena Etcher to flash the SD card with Raspbian Buster

-- create a file named `ssh` in the boot partition of the SD card
+1. create a file named `ssh` in the boot partition of the SD card

-- install the SD card into the raspberry pi, connect it to power and ethernet
+1. install the SD card into the raspberry pi, connect it to power and ethernet

+1. plug the RPi into a router that you have admin access to and determine its IP address

-- ssh into the raspberry pi, clone this repository, and run `sudo pi/setup_pi.sh`
+1. ssh into the raspberry pi and clone this repository.

+# How to set up the pairing tool

+1. follow the generic RPi setup instructions above

+1. cd into the `pairing-tool` directory

+1. run `npm install`

+1. run `./start_flicd.sh`

+1. run `node index.js`

 # How to run tests for the raspberry pi code: